Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Objects are always passed by reference.

-If you assign a variable the same value of another, if it’s a primitive type like a number or a string, they are passed by value:
+When you assign a variable the value of another, primitive types (like numbers and strings) are copied by value:

 Take this example: